 To crack a highly competitive exam like GMAT, you need to be hardworking, motivated and focused.
 You can look at the GMAT sample papers and GMAT previous year question papers to get an idea about the type and difficulty level of the questions.
 You can download the GMAT sample paper online and start practicing.
 You can also take free or paid GMAT mock tests to test your level of preparation.
-Practicing from sample papers will help you get an insight into the difficulty level, and the type of questions asked.
+Practicing from last year’s GMAT question papers will help you get an insight into the difficulty level, and the type of questions asked.
 Therefore, doing so will help you develop an effective preparation strategy.

 How to Apply for GMAT?

 You can easily register for GMAT online.
 You need to visit mba.com and sign up to create an account.
 Start the registration process for GMAT.
 Fill in the required information, verify your profile, select an exam date, and pay the fees.

 GMAT is conducted throughout the year at all times.
 There is no specific period during which you can take the exam.
 You can schedule your exam on any date as per your convenience and level of preparation.

 The standard fee for the GMAT exam in India is $250 or INR 18273.88.
 However, the cost can vary depending on the country.
 There are other costs such as cancellation fee, rescheduling fee, and rechecking fee.

 The total GMAT score takes into account only the Quant and Verbal sections of the paper.
 The maximum GMAT score is 800.
 Besides, the GMAT score increases in an increment of 10, i.e.,610, 620, 630, and so on.
 70% of the people taking the test score between 400-600.
 Moreover, the highest score received by any candidate is taken as 100 percentile, and the rest is calculated on the basis of the highest GMAT score obtained.

 All the above information must have helped you get a general overview of the GMAT exam.